Did you know that journey maps are more than a tool?

 Remember, you can’t transform something you don’t understand.

 Now, go do it!
-And if you need help, I'm here.
+And if you need help, I’m here.
 Just reach out!
+And check out my new book, which fills in the blanks on this entire process!

 Your customers don’t care about you.
 They don’t care about your product or service.
 They care about themselves, their dreams, their goals.
 Now, they will care much more if you help them reach their goals, and to do that, you must understand their goals, as well as their needs and deepest desires. -Steve Jobs